 A Fort Myers boating accident lawyer can help you secure compensation for catastrophic injuries caused by reckless or drunk boat operators.

-A personal injury lawyer can fight for maximum compensation for your damages, including medical expenses, lost wages, pain and suffering, and loss of Enjoyment of Life.
+A lawyer can fight for maximum compensation for your damages, including medical expenses, lost wages, pain and suffering, and loss of enjoyment of life.

-How Much does a Catastrophic Injury Lawyer Cost?
+How Much does a Catastrophic Injury Attorney in Fort Myers Cost?

-How Long do You Have to File a Personal Injury Claim in Florida?
+How Long do You Have to File a Claim in Florida?

 The statute of limitations in Florida is generally two years from the date of your accident.
 However, it’s essential to contact a lawyer as soon as possible to avoid missing deadlines.

 Insurance companies often try to settle claims quickly for less than what you deserve.
-An attorney can negotiate for a fair settlement that reflects the full extent of your damages.
+An attorney can negotiate for a fair settlement that reflects the full extent of financial damages related to your claim.

-Can a Catastrophic Injury Lawyer Help if the Accident Wasn’t Entirely Your Fault?
+Can a Lawyer Help if the Accident Wasn’t Entirely Your Fault?

-The aftermath of a catastrophic injury can be incredibly overwhelming.
+The aftermath of this type of accident can be incredibly overwhelming.
 Between the physical pain, emotional distress, and mounting medical bills, you may not know where to turn.
-A personal injury attorney can strongly advocate for you during this challenging time.
+Our attorneys can strongly advocate for you during this challenging time.

 Call or text (239) 334-3933 or complete a Free Case Evaluation form